ebennequin/few-shot-open-set/README.md

 Once a set of results have been performed, you can archive them by running `make archive` and follow the subsequent instructions to reduce chances of losing them.
 This will store them in the `archive/` folder.
 To restore them back to `results/` at any time, run `make restore` and follow the instructions.

+# Acknowledgements

+We would like to thank authors from [FEAT](https://github.com/Sha-Lab/FEAT) for open-sourcing their code and publicly releasing checkpoints, and contributors to [timm library](https://github.com/rwightman/pytorch-image-models) for their excellent work in keeping up with most recent architectures.